 But, what about river cruises?
 They are experienced through those relatively quieter, cozier ships that glide through picturesque, at times historical, river banks.
 The ships are smaller, and you’re less likely to be headed to a sandy beach.

-Let’s See You Should Take A River Cruise
+Let’s See Why You Should Take A River Cruise

 Does that sound less thrilling?
 Well, it’s about time you look at river cruising in a different light.
 Here are five best reasons why you should book one soon: